 Help, Advice & Support

-In addition to external individuals who might provide advice, applicants are advised to examine other possible sources such as books, the Internet, journals, meet up groups, business resource organizations, and non-profit entrepreneur organizations.
+In addition to individuals who might provide advice, applicants are advised to examine other possible sources such as books, the Internet, journals, meet up groups, business resource organizations, and non-profit entrepreneur organizations.

-Books: There is a vast collection of books on all aspects of innovation.
-There is also a collection of "how to" books available on specific aspects.
+Books: There is a vast collection of books on all aspects of innovation and "how to" books on specific aspects.
 WPI's Gordon Library houses books that have been purchased for the Strage Innovation Creativity and Entrepreneurship, or "ICE", collection.

 Internet: Search for sites dealing with both the process of developing a plan, structure and other guidelines.
-In addition, specific searches should provide or direct you to sources of market size, competition, trends, industry standards, major problem areas etc. A current search on Google for the term innovation identified over 12 million Web sites.
+In addition, specific searches should provide or direct you to sources of market size, competition, trends, industry standards, major problem areas etc. A current search on Google for the term innovation identified over 111 million results.

-Journals: Various publications publish articles dealing with innovation in specific industries and sectors.
-See for example, The Innovation Journal, the public sector journal of innovation.
+Journals: Various journals publish articles dealing with innovation in specific industries and sectors.
+See for example The Innovation Journal.

 Participants will be responsible for carrying out any market research to support their proposal.
 Extensive use of Internet information on industry, market and consumer related data is highly encouraged.